 "Loved walking amongst all the deer and feeding them but be warned they will grab your bag of food right out of your hand if you don’t hold it up, lol.
 Lots of other animals to see and feed also.
 Nice little gift shop and very friendly staff.
 Also, you can bring your own pole and fish if you want, seen lots of carp in the ponds." - J, (Williamsport, OH.)
 July 2022

 Which is your favorite Ohio zoo?
 Did it make our list, or would you like it added?
-Let us know in the comments below, or drop us an email at team (at) visitohiotoday (dot) com.
+Let us know in the comments below.
 We’d LOVE to hear from you!

 Hello!
 We have done our very best to ensure that the accuracy of events, hours, addresses, etc are up to date.
 Please know that information can change due to weather, updated health and safety challenges, etc. If you find incorrect information, please send us an email and we can get it updated.